loptienm/FishLight/README.md

 FishLight - An LED light for my fishtank.
-Created by Mike Loptien in 2013 in Longmont Colorad
+Created by Mike Loptien in 2013 in Longmont Colorado
 =========

 This project is an Arduino project implementing an automatic lighting array for